EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-domain-controllers.md

 Perform this task on CL1.

 1. In the context menu of **Start**, click **Terminal**.
-1. Store the credential for a domain admin in a variable.
+1. Store the password in a variable.

     ````powershell
-    $credential = Get-Credential
+    $username = "Administrator@ad.adatum.com"
+    Read-Host `
+        -Prompt `
+            "Password for $(
+                $username
+            ) (will also be the Directory Services Restore Mode (DSRM) password)" `
+        -MaskInput
     ````

 1. When prompted, enter the credentials for **Administrator@ad.adatum.com**.
-1. Store the Directory Services Restore Mode (DSRM) password in a variable.

-    ````powershell
-    $safeModeAdministratorPassword = Read-Host `
-        -Prompt 'Directory Services Restore Mode (DSRM) password' `
-        -AsSecureString
-    ````

-1. At the prompt **Directory Services Restore Mode (DSRM) password** enter a secure password and take a note.
 1. Promote **VN1-SRV5** and **VN2-SRV1** to domain controllers in the domain **ad.adatum.com**.
 Install DNS at the same time.

     ````powershell
     $job = Invoke-Command -ComputerName VN1-SRV5, VN2-SRV1 -AsJob -ScriptBlock {
+        # Convert the password into a secure string
+        $securePassword = `
+            ConvertTo-SecureString -String $using:password -AsPlainText -Force

+        $safeModeAdministratorPassword = $securePassword

+        # Create credentials
+        $credential = `
+            New-Object `
+                -TypeName pscredential `
+                -ArgumentList $using:username, $securePassword
         Install-ADDSDomainController `
             -DomainName ad.adatum.com `
-            -Credential $using:credential `
+            -Credential $credential `
-            -SafeModeAdministratorPassword $using:safeModeAdministratorPassword `
+            -SafeModeAdministratorPassword $safeModeAdministratorPassword `
             -InstallDns `
             -Force
     }